CWolfs/ExtendedConversations/README.md

 ### Actions

 * `Time Skip` - This allows you to jump forward in time by the set amount.
 This processes the usual mechanics like healing, repairs and monthly fees.
-* `Set Current System` - This allows you to set the current star system by star system id (e.g. starsystemdef_Smithon)
+* `Set Current System` - This allows you to set the current star system by star system id (e.g. starsystemdef_Smithon), with the option of using the calculated travel time or not.

 ## Author